 There are a limited number of public dental services, and a standard fee for treatment must be paid in accordance with the procedure.

 You can find private healthcare service providers operating in Portugal most easily through internet search engines.
 There are more private hospitals and medical centres in larger towns and tourist areas, such as Lisbon, Porto, Cascais and Algarve.
-Advice on finding public and private service providers can also be found on the website of the National Contact Point of Portugal.
+Advice on finding public and private service providers can also be found on the website of the Contact Point of Portugal.